Council of Parent Attorneys and Advocates

 |Elementary and Secondary Education Act (ESEA)|

-There are substantial changes which create new flexibility in accountability and eliminate federally-mandated interventions and turn around strategies.
+There are substantial changes to ESSA which create new flexibility in accountability and eliminate federally-mandated interventions and turn around strategies.
 States must conduct a planning process which should include parents and other stakeholders.
 The highly qualified teacher requirements are gone -- replaced by a requirement that teachers must meet state certification requirements.
 The ESSA does maintain the basic architecture of standards-based reform and annual assessment requirements and sates must cap at 1 percent of all students the application of alternate academic achievement standards and related assessments for students with the most significant cognitive disabilities.

 COPAA members have the opportunity to influence state planning as ESSA requires states to refine their accountability systems to provide the right combination of pressure and support for school improvement.
 This accountability system will identify which schools and districts are required to provide targeted intervention and support when groups of students don’t meet state reading and math standards.